aantakli/AJAN-editor/README.md

 Now do the same with the Editor Data Repository:

-* create Node Definitions repository:
+* create Editor Data repository:
 -> open `New Repository`
 -> select Type: `Native Store` and click `Next`
 -> specify Id: `editor_data` and click `Create`